lapinskap/lapinskap.github.io/projects/proj-2.md

 * Jest
 * Enzyme

 I started learning React Router to create an application that will have several subpages, in contrast to "ToDo" app.
 Afterwards I started to get acquainted with Redux.
 It took me a long time because I had to understand why we need it.
-It's about sending props and state between components - Previously application worked if there was a "mother component" that holded the necessary props, for example the "App" component had props for "Options" from the "Add Option" component.
-Here the situation looks different.
+It's about sending props and state between components - Previously application worked if there was a "mother component" that holded the necessary props, for example the "App" component had props "Options" from the "Add Option" component.
+Here the situation looks different - we don't use any "mother component" and we don't wanna store everything in local store.

+I changed props to Reducers.
+Then I added few actions to the project with `createStore()` and `combineReducers({})`.

 {% include image.html url="http://www.gratisography.com" image="projects/proj-2/stretch.jpg" %}